Should You Invest in JBG SMITH Properties (JBGS) Now?

 JBGS) stock’s latest price update

-JBG SMITH Properties (NYSE: JBGS)’s stock price has decreased by -1.29 compared to its previous closing price of 15.55.
-However, the company has seen a -3.52% decrease in its stock price over the last five trading sessions.
+JBG SMITH Properties (NYSE: JBGS)’s stock price has decreased by -3.63 compared to its previous closing price of 14.86.
+Nevertheless, the company has seen a -7.13% plunge in its stock price over the last five trading sessions.

 JBGS’s Market Performance

-JBG SMITH Properties (JBGS) has seen a -3.52% fall in stock performance for the week, with a -21.92% decline in the past month and a -22.59% plunge in the past quarter.
-The volatility ratio for the week is 4.13%, and the volatility levels for the past 30 days are at 3.38% for JBGS.
-The simple moving average for the last 20 days is -12.06% for JBGS stock, with a simple moving average of -26.91% for the last 200 days.
+JBG SMITH Properties (JBGS) has experienced a -7.13% fall in stock performance for the past week, with a -25.92% drop in the past month, and a -28.00% drop in the past quarter.
+The volatility ratio for the week is 4.69%, and the volatility levels for the past 30 days are at 3.79% for JBGS.
+The simple moving average for the last 20 days is -14.88% for JBGS stock, with a simple moving average of -31.30% for the last 200 days.

 Analysts’ Opinion of JBGS